briat2004/SlideMenuView/README.md

 1. init slideMenuView

-2. there are some property in slideMenuView.
-"widthMultiplier" is the view's width,
+2. there are some property in slideMenuView.\n "widthMultiplier" is the view's width,
 "list" is the tableview's data, you can change the struct.